 These public reports are generated from various public and private sources for the purpose of looking up someone’s address or contact information, checking out a new neighbor, date or business partner or looking into a potential new roommate before letting them move in.

 The state does not supply criminal history information to the general public without the subject’s signed consent.
-They do offer background checks in two flavors: state-only and state/national.
+They do offer a South Dakota criminal background check in two flavors: state-only and state/national.
 When requesting, users must use specific forms and pay a fee.
 Every subject must also be fingerprinted.
 The state does offer free fingerprint kits upon request.
 The Unified Justice System also allows public searches of criminal court records, but they charge a $20 per record fee.

 South Dakota is not a point of contact, and they do not require any state-level background reporting be performed before the sale of firearms.
 Therefore, licensed gun dealers are subject to federal law, and they must contact the FBI to use NICS to perform the background check before selling to buyers in the state.
 Private sellers are not required to run a background check on any buyers.
 The state completed 81,641 background checks so far for 2018 related to the purchase of firearms.

 On average 90,693 gun checks annually are being conducted through NICS in California.

 Many types of businesses are required by the local law to run a background check on potential employees.
 A few examples are “school employment, Board of Nursing, Board of Bar Examiners, Division of Banking and Municipalities.”
 South Carolina has only one small law regarding how private employers can use background information during their hiring process.

 According to The Fair Credit Reporting Act, when using sites like InfoTracer to obtain a background report, the information cannot legally be used to determine credit, employment, tenant screening or any other eligibility requirements for business or professional use.